 A Simple Checklist

-You should schedule a proper review if any of these is true:
+You should schedule a proper review with an accountant if any of these is true:

 This review should be numerical and practical.